LaMonte Wade Jr Player Props: Giants vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in the league with a collective 9.9 strikeouts per nine innings.
+- The Twins pitching staff is No. 1 in the league with a collective 9.9 strikeouts per nine innings.

-- The Twins have a 3.43 team ERA that ranks third among all MLB pitching staffs.
+- The Twins' 3.44 team ERA ranks second among all league pitching staffs.

-- The righty's last time out was on Wednesday against the Los Angeles Dodgers, when he tossed four innings, surrendering two earned runs while giving up five hits.
+- His most recent time out came on Saturday against the Los Angeles Angels, when the right-hander went six innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.